Credit Suisse says 99 percent of rights exercised in rights offering

-ZURICH Credit Suisse (CSGN.S) said on Wednesday 99.2 percent of the rights had been exercised in its recent rights offering, raising net proceeds of around 4.1 billion Swiss francs (£3.2 billion).
+ZURICH (Reuters) - Credit Suisse (CSGN.S) said on Wednesday 99.2 percent of the rights had been exercised in its recent rights offering, raising net proceeds of around 4.1 billion Swiss francs (£3.2 billion).

 The bank said it would have a common equity Tier 1 (CET1) ratio of 13.4 percent and a leverage ratio of 5.1 percent after the capital increase, based on first-quarter reported numbers.
 The readings for the two closely-watched measures of balance sheet strength are in line with the bank's expectations when it announced the capital raising plans in April.